jhoffman5/student_accessible_files/networking/projects/p1/README.md

+# Revised specification - please reread and look for any changes.

+*Changes will be demarked by CHANGE in italics.*

 # Directories

 **You must have a folder named ```networking```.
 This directory must have mode 700 as in ```chmod 700 networking```.
-Inside this folder there must be a directory named P1.
+Inside this folder there must be a directory named p1.
-It is in P1 that you write your project.**
+It is in p1 that you write your project.**

+*CHANGE: Note that the p1 is lower case - this is a change from previous versions of the specification*

 **DO NOT MODIFY ANY OF YOUR FILES IN THIS FOLDER AFTER THE DUE DATE**

 # PROJECT 1 - UDP

+*CHANGE: New explanatory text in next paragraph.*

 In this project, you will write a UDP client and server to exchange information.
 The client will blast UDP datagrams at the server.
-The server will modify each received datagram and return it to the client.
+The server will extract some information from the datagram it receives and send its own datagram back to the client.
+Each datagram the client sends should in theory generate a unique paired response from the server.

 UDP is the User Datagram Protocol.
 It is a best effort protocol which makes no guarantee of order of delivery or even delivery at all.
 For example, the client